Committees of Session

-Adult Forum is offered to all in the congregation who wish to join
+Forum for All is offered to all in the congregation who wish to join

 Finance and Stewardship Committee – Working with the treasurer, Angela Edblom, the Stewardship & Finance Committee is responsible for the oversight of the day-to-day finances of FPC’s ministry and for developing the annual budget, subject to session approval.
 In addition, the Stewardship Committee seeks to educate the congregation on our call to be faithful stewards of God’s ministry here at FPC year round and during the annual fall financial campaign.

-Darlene Barry & Jamie Siorek, Co-Chairs & Patty Faber, Elder
+Darlene Barry & Jamie Siorek, Co-Chairs & Jan Clouse, Elder Liaison

 Membership Committee– The Membership Committee welcomes visitors to our church and oversees fellowship opportunities for the congregation.
 Some of their many duties include: care of Friendship Pads in sanctuary, taking mugs to visitors.